onap/integration/docs/docs_vFW_CNF_CDS.rst

 ~~~~~~~~~~~
 This use case is a combination of `vFW CDS Dublin`_ and `vFW EDGEX K8S`_ use cases.
 The aim is to continue improving Kubernetes based Network Functions (a.k.a CNF) support in ONAP.
 Use case continues where `vFW EDGEX K8S`_ left and brings CDS support into picture like `vFW CDS Dublin`_ did for the old vFW Use case.
 Predecessor use case is also documented here `vFW EDGEX K8S In ONAP Wiki`_.

-In a higher level this use case brings only two improvements yet important ones i.e. the ability to instantiate more than single CNF instance of same type (with same Helm package) and ability to embed into singular CSAR package more than one helm package what brings more service design options.
+In a higher level this use case brings only two improvements yet important ones i.e. the ability to instantiate more than single CNF instance of same type (with same Helm package) and ability to embed into singular onboarding package more than one helm package what brings more service design options.

 Following improvements were made in the Use Case or related ONAP components:

 - Changed vFW Kubernetes Helm charts to support overrides (previously mostly hardcoded values)
-- Combined all models (Heat, Helm, CBA) in to same git repo and a creating single CSAR package `vFW_CNF_CDS Model`_
+- Combined all models (Heat, Helm, CBA) in to same git repo and a creating single onboarding package `vFW_CNF_CDS Model`_
 - Compared to `vFW EDGEX K8S`_ use case **MACRO** workflow in SO is used instead of VNF a'la carte workflow. (this is general requirement to utilize CDS as part of instantiation flow)
 - SDC accepts Onboarding Package with many helm packages what allows to keep decomposition of service instance similar to `vFW CDS Dublin`
 - CDS is used to resolve instantiation time parameters (Helm override)
   - Ip addresses with IPAM
   - Unique names for resources with ONAP naming service
 - Multicloud/k8s plugin changed to support identifiers of vf-module concept
-- **multicloud/k8s profile** is not mandatory for instantiation of CNF
+- **multicloud/k8s** creates automatically default empty RB profile and profile upload becomes optional for instantiation of CNF
 - CDS is used to create **multicloud/k8s profile** as part of instantiation flow (previously manual step)

 Use case does not contain Closed Loop part of the vFW demo.